bharathkumar-rajagopal/bharathkumar-rajagopal.github.io/_pages/about.md

 <br>
 **Bharathkumar Rajagopal**
-(Tamil: பரத்குமார் ராஜகோபால்) - <a href="https://bharathkumar-rajagopal.github.io/pronounciation/">Pronunciation:magnifying-glass: </a>
+(Tamil: பரத்குமார் ராஜகோபால்) - <a href="https://bharathkumar-rajagopal.github.io/pronounciation/">Pronunciation :magnifying-glass: </a>

 I'm an early-stage researcher passionate about unraveling environmental pollution through advanced biotechnological approaches.
 With a **Master's in Biotechnology** (`Distinction`, CGPA: 8.75/10) from **<a href="https://amity.edu/">Amity University Uttar Pradesh</a>**, I specialise in: